 response, according to the Global Initiative for Chronic Obstructive Lung Disease.

+You may walk slower than other people your age on level surfaces.
+You may become breathless when walking on level surfaces and have to stop to catch your breath.
 You may or may not have a cough or sputum.
 Many people first seek medical care

 at this point because of the symptoms.
 PFT results are 50-80 percent of the